zulip/zulip/docs/production/maintain-secure-upgrade.md

     /home/zulip/deployments/current/manage.py backup --output=/home/zulip/release-upgrade.backup.tar.gz
     ```

-2. Upgrade the operating system using the OS's standard tooling.
+2. Switch to the root user and upgrade the operating system using the
-E.g. for Ubuntu, this means running `do-release-upgrade` and following
+OS's standard tooling.
+E.g. for Ubuntu, this means running
-the prompts until it completes successfully:
+`do-release-upgrade` and following the prompts until it completes
+successfully:

     ```
-    do-release-upgrade
+    sudo -i # Or otherwise get a root shell do-release-upgrade
     ```

+    When `do-release-upgrade` asks you how to upgrade configuration
+    files for services that Zulip manages like `redis`, `postgres`,
+    `nginx`, and `memcached`, the best choice is `N` to keep the
+    currently installed version.
+But it's not important; the next
+    step will re-install Zulip's configuration in any case.

-3. Run the following commands to upgrade the database installation and
+3. As root, upgrade the database installation and OS configuration to
-OS configuration to match the new OS version:
+match the new OS version:

     ```
     /home/zulip/deployments/current/scripts/zulip-puppet-apply -f